Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Method

 \subsection{RQ3: Clustering Analysis}

-To identify emergent participation profiles based on individual patterns of creative-regulatory discourse, we performed unsupervised clustering using Gaussian Mixture Models (GMMs).
+To identify emergent agency profiles based on individual patterns of creative-regulatory discourse, we performed unsupervised clustering using Gaussian Mixture Models (GMMs).
 Speaker-level feature vectors were constructed by computing the proportional frequency of each creative-regulatory code relative to a speaker’s total utterances, resulting in a seven-dimensional compositional representation for each participant.
+We intentionally utilised proportional rather than absolute frequencies to isolate learners' qualitative interactional strategies, the relative balance of divergent, convergent, and regulatory moves, independent of total participation volume, which is often confounded by typing speed in time-constrained text chats.
 We aggregated all coded utterances from both human and AI speakers into a single analytic dataset, thereby allowing the clustering algorithm to infer latent agency profiles without a priori assumptions about role or experimental condition.
-Gaussian Mixture Models were selected over partitioning-based approaches (e.g., $k$-means) because the proportional features exhibited unequal variances and correlated dimensions \citep{patel2020clustering}.
-GMMs model cluster structure in terms of both means and full covariance matrices, enabling elliptical clusters that better reflect behavioural dependencies in discourse data \citep{yang2012robust}.
-In addition, GMMs provide soft probabilistic membership estimates for each speaker, thereby capturing the possibility that individual participants enact multiple agency orientations to varying degrees during collaboration.
+We deliberately pooled participants across all experimental conditions prior to clustering, rather than clustering conditions separately.
+This approach was chosen to establish a common, universally scaled behavioural space.
+By doing so, we allowed the algorithm to empirically discover whether interactional profiles were universal across human and AI participants, or whether the AI personas induced qualitatively distinct regions of behaviour.
+The subsequent emergence of highly condition-segregated clusters (e.g., the AI-exclusive 'Hard Challenger') empirically validates this approach, demonstrating that the experimental manipulations created genuinely novel forms of participation rather than merely shifting the frequency of standard human profiles.